User Interface

 Also known as: UI, graphical user interface, GUI

-The visual elements and interaction methods through which a user communicates with a computing system — including buttons, menus, text fields, and layout.
+The visual elements and interaction methods through which a user communicates with a computing system — including buttons, menus, text fields, icons, and layout.
 Users judge software by its interface.

 💡 Intuition